DevSergioSifuentes/odin-recipes/README.md

 I will be comitting each iteration marked by the instructions,so I can get used to the commit cycle.
 All images will be AI generated, so no copyrighting.

+17/08/2025 :
+Update: adding some CSS to style things.